Astron/Astron/doc/protocol/12-stateserver.md

     `args(uint32 do_id, uint64 new_owner_channel, uint64 old_owner_channel)`
 > A set owner message moves receiving object to a new owner.
 >
-> The objects will first send a change owner message to its older owner.
+> If an object has an existing owner, it will send a ChangingOwner message to
+> its old Owner channel.
 >
 > Then the objects will send one of the following enter owner messages to the
 > new owner.